 One of the last stops along the Wales Coast Path is Barry Island.

-Just ten miles from the Cardiff city centre, and only 4 miles from Cardiff International Airport, Barry Island is a prime coastal location for those visiting South Wales.
+Just ten miles from the Cardiff city center, and only 4 miles from Cardiff International Airport, Barry Island is a prime coastal location for those visiting South Wales.

 Families will enjoy the Barry Island Pleasure Park, an amusement park on the beachfront.

 Throughout the town there are also several other amusement centers with games that bring fun for the whole family.